 - At the end of a contract duration – do not renew the contract

 - Include termination conditions and terms as part of the employment contract – from the get go.
 You should include both notice period and compensation (if the company initiates the termination).
 A mutual agreement is the best option that allows the company to avoid arbitration processes or a court procedure.

-- In some cases companies need to dismiss an employee during his contract and without his consent.
-In those cases, employers need to provide solid documented written proof of the reasons led to termination: violating work regulation, lack of skills after training etc. unlawful termination could result in arbitration process, court procedure and compensation payments.
+- In some cases, companies need to dismiss an employee during his contract and without his consent.
+In those cases, employers need to provide solid documented written proof of the reasons led to termination: violating work regulation, lack of skills after training etc. unlawful termination could result in the arbitration process, court procedure and compensation payments.

 Chinese employees as freelancer for international companies

 Since freelancing is not covered by the Labor Contract Law, employees will not be protected when facing conflicts such as salary payment, termination compensation, etc. From the employer perspective, control over their employees is limited.
-This is especially true for companies who want their employees to sign a NDA (non-disclosure agreement).
+This is especially true for companies who want their employees to sign an NDA (non-disclosure agreement).
 Therefore we recommend international companies to make sure they hire Chinese employees legally – within the realm of the China Labor Contract Law.